 We use synthetic diamond fabricated in growth chambers at very high temperature and pressure.
 From a technique called Chemical Vapor Deposition (CVD), one is able to obtain synthetic diamonds with a purity exceeding the one of natural diamonds by far.
 We buy such diamond and upgrade them for quantum applications by introducing color centers in it.

 Color centers are tiny defects that can be artificially implanted into the diamond crystal lattice.
-They trap an electron, which we use as a quantum sensor.
+They trap an electron, which we use as a sensing.
 The color centers in diamond present a number of advantages.
-As their name suggests, they emit light in the visible range.
-We use it for signal read-out.
-They also display very long coherence times, a key parameter for quantum applications.

 SCANNING PROBE MICROSCOPY

 In order to deliver images with nanometer resolution, our diamonds are processed into sharp tips with sub-micron dimensions.
-Each tip contains one quantum sensor that measures external fields.
 By scanning the tip, one records images of the magnetic or electric fields produced by any sample sitting below.

-The spatial resolution is given by the flight distance between the quantum sensor (the color center within the diamond matrix) and the surface.
-Even in ambient conditions, this value gets as small as 30 nm.
+The spatial resolution is given by the flight distance between the color center and the surface and can be made as small as 10 nm.